 Yes.
-Members of the Barber Association wishing to visit must book a ticket online and in advance.
+Members of the Barber Association should also book a free ticket online and in advance.

 I am a member of staff at the University of Birmingham, do I need to book?

 Yes.
-University of Birmingham staff wishing to visit the galleries must book a ticket online and in advance.
+University of Birmingham staff wishing to visit the galleries should also book a free ticket online and in advance.

 I am a student at the University of Birmingham, do I need to book?

 Yes.
-University of Birmingham students wishing to visit the galleries must book a ticket online and in advance.
+University of Birmingham students wishing to visit the galleries should also book a ticket online and in advance.